michalkochanowicz/javabean-test-generator-maven-plugin/README.md

 # Implementation

-In theory, easies way to test Java Beans would be with help of Reflection.
+In theory, easiest way to test Java Beans would be with help of Reflection.
 Unfortunately, the Cobertura doesn't see test performed through Reflection.

 https://github.com/cobertura/cobertura/issues/225